-Join Pablo Colapinto for an in-depth discussion in this video Creating a context and getting extension info, part of Up and Running with OpenGL.
+Join Pablo Colapinto for an in-depth discussion in this video Creating a context and getting extension info, part of Learning OpenGL.

 In this lesson, I'd like to take a closer look at Glew,…the graphics library extension wrangler.…We've seen it before because we've been…including it at the top of our program files.…But, what is it?…OpenGL extensions and standards…vary from platform to platform.…In Glew, the extension wrangler helps keep track…at what extensions are available on your system.…The first and foremost important thing to know…about Glew is that we want to know what extensions are…available on our system before we do anything else.…